TomahnaProject/MYSTERAssetExplorer/Readme.md

 - add way to do virtual filepath lookups to get a file and it's data (e.g. data.mb4/folder/sub.mb4/anotherfolder/anothersub.mb4/cube/front.jpg)
 - add way auto detect cubemaps / separate files into probable nodes
 - add drag and drop for files into node viewer
-- add export cubemap as single image (in various formats)
+- add export cubemap as single image (in various formats/layouts)
-- add batch export all node cubemaps
+- add batch export all node cubemaps (Rev)
+- add export scaled-down cubemaps in an atlas
 - add ability to sort on file listing
 - add vlc video/audio player
 - add 3d cubemap viewer

 ## Future Development

 I always planned to extend it so that it could save and load a registry file (xml) and make it possible to construct and save a registry of what files belong to what node (for Exile).
+(Already done)

 Then you could browse it a bit more like Revelation, navigating by node Also I intended to implement a viewer so you can see a given node's cubemap all at once.

 ## Used For
-This program was made for use in the [Tomahna Project](http://tomahna.pro/).
+This program was made for use in the [Tomahna Project](http://tomahnaproject.com/).
 Check it out!